-For the detection tests, the reference image was a uniform field, and the test image contained either a Gabor patch (contrast detection, see \figref{testing_methodology} column (a)) or a flickering disk (flicker detection).
-The equations for the different patterns and their parameters can be found in \suppsecref{tests_stimuli}.
-The resolution of the stimuli was $1920 \times 1080$ for the contrast detection and $256 \times 256$ for the flicker tests (for computational reasons).
+In this test, the reference image was a uniform field, and the test image contained a Gabor patch (see \figref{testing_methodology}-(a)) of varying spatial frequencies, luminance or area sizes (x-axis) and contrast levels (y-axis).
+The resolution of the stimuli was $1920 \times 1080$.
 We used a recent contrast sensitivity model, castleCSF \cite{ashraf2024castlecsf}, to predict the detection threshold of the human observer.
-For the flicker test, we used elaTCSF \cite{cai2024elatcsf}.
-Both models were shown to predict multiple psychophysical datasets and provide predictions for an average observer.
+The model has been shown to predict multiple psychophysical datasets and provide predictions for an average observer.